 We wish you and your loved ones a peaceful, joyous holiday and look forward to seeing you on 8th January.

 As always at this time of year, the students are very excited as they are receiving offers of places on degree courses from universities, firstly from the UK but also from further afield.
-Head teacher Ali Stanford Lawrence says she is delighted with depth and breadth of courses applied for.

 ‘This year has demonstrated to me how the world of work is changing and the degree courses on offer have developed to reflect this change in society.
 One of our young students has been offered an unconditional place at university in the UK to study Cyber Security.
 This is an obvious reflection of the diversity of long term changes that lie ahead for young people.’